Rhodes | Travel Guide

 Exploring Rhodes on foot

-Although exploring the Rhodes' main town on foot is a great way to spend an afternoon, the island itself is huge and it would require a herculean (geddit?) effort to rely solely on your own two legs.
+Although exploring the main town on foot is a great way to spend an afternoon, the island itself is huge and it would get quite tiring.
 With that being said, do make sure to take the time to explore the island's highlights at your own pace, particularly the old town.

 Exploring Rhodes by bus